-A student has a maximum of four (4) years to advance to candidacy, and a maximum of three (3) years from advancement to complete graduation requirements, for a maximum of seven (7) years to complete the program.
+A student has a maximum of seven (7) years to complete the program.

 Psy.D.
 Program Training Model

 The PGSP-Stanford Psy.D.
 Consortium is a practitioner-scholar program intended for individuals seeking careers devoted primarily to the direct delivery of clinical psychological services.
 The program provides a generalist education in clinical psychology, relegating the pursuit of more specialized training to students' later post-doctoral education.
 The Consortium training model emphasizes evidenced-based practice.
 Additionally, the priority we assign to evidence-based practice is matched by our commitment to promote students' broad and general understanding of science and to foster students' ability to critically evaluate scientific theories, methods, and conclusions.
 As might be expected of an interdisciplinary faculty drawn from a medical school and an academic psychology department, the program takes a bio-psycho-social approach to psychology, striving for a balanced, integrated, contemporary understanding of the biological, social and psychological factors affecting human behavior.
 Thus, students' competent understanding of science and scientific methods represents a critical priority of the Consortium educational program.